 Critical race theory is an academic philosophy that originated in law school curricula in the late 1960s.
 The core idea is that racism is a social construct deeply embedded in the laws, regulations, and procedures of American institutions, leading to different outcomes based on race.

-Attacks on critical race theory are especially important to legal advocates because they undermines our work to make systemic change happen.
+Attacks on critical race theory are especially important to legal advocates because they undermine our work to make systemic change happen.
 If racism is not institutional, but only episodic and interpersonal, then systems change becomes irrelevant.

 At the Shriver Center on Poverty Law, we know policies and laws create and perpetuate poverty and racial inequity.
 They are rooted in institutions, structures, and systems in every state.
 The rhetoric of Former President Trump and the right wing has stoked latent fears among many white Americans, who once again seek to disempower people of color.